Proposed Refugee Admissions for Fiscal Year 2023

 Lautenberg Program for Certain Members of Religious Minority Groups in Iran: Iranian members of certain religious minorities are eligible for processing and are considered under a reduced evidentiary standard for establishing a well-founded fear of persecution pursuant to the annual renewal of the Lautenberg Amendment, as amended in 2004 by Section 213 of Title II, Division E, of the Consolidated Appropriations Act of 2004, P.L.
 108-199.
 118 Stat.
 3 (“the Specter Amendment”).

 Certain Iraqis Associated with the United States: Under various P-2 designations, including those set forth in Section 1243(a) of the Refugee Crisis in Iraq Act of 2007, Title XII, Div.
 A, P. L. 110-181, as amended, employees of the U.S. government, a U.S. government-funded contractor or grantee, U.S. media, or U.S. NGOs working in Iraq, and certain family members of such employees, as well as beneficiaries of approved I-130 petitions for immigrant visas, are eligible for refugee processing in several countries in the region, including Jordan, Egypt, and Lebanon, in addition to the in-country program in Iraq.
-This program is temporarily suspended.
+After a 13-month suspension, the program was restarted on March 1, 2022.

-Syrian Beneficiaries of Approved I-130 petitions: Under this P-2 designation, Syrian beneficiaries of approved I-130 immigrant visa petitions for whom immigrant visas have not yet been issued, are eligible for refugee processing.
+Syrian Beneficiaries of Approved Form I-130 petitions: Under this P-2 designation, Syrian beneficiaries of approved Form I-130 petitions for whom immigrant visas have not yet been issued, are eligible for refugee processing.

 OTHER POPULATIONS FOR PRIORITY CONSIDERATION

-- Turkic Muslim refugees who are nationals or last habitual residents of China;
+- At-Risk Uyghurs and other Turkic Muslim refugees who are nationals or habitual residents of the People’s Republic of China (PRC);

 - Refugees who are activists, journalists, and political dissidents and who are permanent residents of the Hong Kong Special Administration Region, or who last habitually resided therein;

-- Rohingya Muslim refugees who are nationals or last habitual residents of Burma;
+- Rohingya refugees who are nationals or habitual residents of Burma;

-- Individuals persecuted on the basis of sexual orientation, gender identity, or sex characteristics; and
+- Individuals persecuted based on their sexual orientation, gender identity, or sex characteristics;

-- Iraqi and Syrian nationals who are members of a religious or ethnic minority.
+- Iraqi and Syrian nationals who are members of a religious or ethnic minority; and

 Priority 3 (P-3) – Family Reunification